am-teich/kirby-patterns/readme.md

-# Kirby Patterns for Kirby 3
+# Patterns Plugin for Kirby 3 with Twig Plugin

-This is a forked and updated version of the good old Kirby 2 Patterns Plugin.
+This is a forked and updated version of the Kirby 3 Patterns Plugin of Steffen Wargalla.

 ## What does it do?